rwgk/numba/docs/source/reference/types.rst

 - using a non-CPU compiler,
 - the compiled function is a Python generator,
-- the compiled function has Omitted arguments,
+- the compiled function has Omitted arguments,  TODO(rwgk) Omitted cross-ref
-- or the compiled function returns Optional value.
+- or the compiled function returns an Optional value.
+TODO(rwgk) https://numba.readthedocs.io/en/stable/reference/types.html#optional-types

 To disable first-class function support, use ``no_cfunc_wrapper=True`` decorator option.